 Another interesting thing about Norwalk, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 Norwalk is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Norwalk is a very ethnically-diverse city.
+Norwalk is an extremely ethnically-diverse city.
 The people who call Norwalk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norwalk residents report their race to be White, followed by Black or African-American.
 Norwalk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.91% of the city’s residents.
-Important ancestries of people in Norwalk include Irish, English, German, and Polish.
+People of Hispanic or Latino origin account for 28.91% of the city’s residents.
+Important ancestries of people in Norwalk include Italian, Irish, German, English, and Polish.